zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 > Because of what Jesus Christ our Lord has brought us info this place of undeserved privilege where we now stand, and we confidently and joyfully look forward to sharing God's glory.
 >
-> We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
+> We can rejoice, too, when we run into problems and trials, for we know that they help us **develop endurance**.
 >
 > And endurance develops stength of character, and character strengthens our confident hope of salvation.
 >